squadran2003/python-excels-to-csv/README.md

 ### installation
 * download the repo
-* create a virtualenv in the repo
+* create a virtualenv in the cloned repo/directory
 * activate the enviroment
 * run pip install -r requirements.txt